Skip to content

 Assess principal versus agent under IFRS 15.B34 / ASC 606-10-55-36 Does the entity control the specified good or service before transferring it to the customer (principal - gross presentation) or arrange for another party to provide it (agent - net presentation)?
 Human Auditor

-Control-based assessment under IFRS 15.B34-B38 + ASC 606-10-55-36: principal recognises gross revenue and corresponding cost; agent recognises net commission/fee.
+Control-based assessment under IFRS 15.B34-B38 and ASC 606-10-55-36: principal recognises gross revenue and corresponding cost; agent recognises net commission/fee.
 Three control indicators applied collectively rather than as bright-line tests: (a) primary responsibility for fulfilling promise to provide good/service; (b) inventory risk before transfer to customer or after customer return; (c) discretion in establishing prices.
 Marketplace platforms, drop-ship arrangements, distributor relationships, software resellers, ticket reselling, travel arrangements, online marketplaces - principal versus agent assessment is among most-frequent restatement areas per Big-4 surveys.
 Material gross-versus-net presentation difference can change top-line revenue by orders of magnitude with corresponding margin compression

 Decision Record